 Adding a floor-to-ceiling dual sliding glass door required adding a support beam above the installation.

-Dormers added to the loft area at the south end of the home created a smaller master bedroom with en suite, and walk-in closet space behind the bed.
+Dormers added to the loft area at the south end of the home created a smaller primary bedroom with en suite, and walk-in closet space behind the bed.
 This kept the home within the original footprint, while still providing enough space for two people to relax comfortably in the room.

 Designed with large family gathering spaces as well as small areas for intimate moments, the entire home was updated inside and out to accommodate a multigenerational family.
 We took a rustic house that was a bit neglected and created a home that will last for generations as a family estate.

-This project won the following award:
+This project won the following award and recognition:

 2020 NARI Milwaukee RotY Gold Award for Entire House over $1,000,000